alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *agosto 2024*  --  "There's big bugs in there, you know?
-It's safer over here"
+Current SARI version: *septiembre 2024*  --  "Why on Earth did they ever make these abusive and emotionally unstable computers?"

 -----------------